markusroellig/fortran-analyzer/README.md

 ## Features

+- **Whole-codebase scanning**: Scans an entire directory to build a complete map of all modules and global variables before analysis.
-- **Procedure-level analysis**: Separate analysis for each subroutine and function
+- **Procedure-level analysis**: Separate analysis for each subroutine and function.
-- **Variable scope classification**: Identifies global, local, and imported variables
+- **Variable scope classification**: Identifies global, local, and imported variables with codebase-wide context.
 - **Assignment pattern detection**: Categorizes different types of variable assignments
 - **Cross-reference analysis**: Shows relationships between variables across files
 - **Flexible output**: Complete lists by default, with optional truncation for large codebases